bbbbbr/armstrong-gps-ephemeris/README.md

 7 days, used to help speed up GPS locking on Garmin devices that support this.

+CPE.BIN is similar to EPO.BIN and used for some Sony GPS chipsets.

-For Forerunner devices, the file should be copied to `GARMIN/REMOTESW/EPO.BIN` on the watch.
+For Forerunner and Vivoactive devices, the file should be copied to the following folder on the watch.
+- EPO: `GARMIN/REMOTESW/EPO.BIN`
+- CPE: `Primary/GARMIN/RemoteSW/CPE.BIN`

 ## Alternatives